By Gemma Tedaldi | Published: 5 January 2024 | Updated: 23rd January 2026

 4. Dalvík

-Most people chose to stay and explore around the capital of the North, Akureyri, but before you reach Akureyri you reach the town of Dalvík, meaning ‘Valley Bay’.
+Most people choose to stay and explore around the capital of the North, Akureyri, but before you reach Akureyri, you reach the town of Dalvík, meaning ‘Valley Bay’.
 With its mountain background and port side views, Dalvík is a picturesque coastal town with great links for skiing, sea tours and hiking!
 There is something for everyone in every season, so take your pick!
 Be sure to hop in one of the local saunas / hot tubs on a cold day to warm you up with quite possibly the best views.

 5. Seyðisfjörður